Advance Payday logo

 Advance Pay offers loans ranging from $100 to $1,500 with no application fees.
 The standout feature is tiered pricing based on deposit method: borrowers using direct deposit qualify for 325.89% APR, while those without direct deposit pay 391.07% APR.
 Active military members and their dependents receive substantially better rates at 36% APR under protections provided by the Military Lending Act (10 U.S.C.
 987).
 All loans use a 14-day term structure with single lump-sum payments.
 For a $1,500 loan with direct deposit, the finance charge is $187.50, bringing the total repayment to $1,687.50.

-However, even at 325.89% APR with direct deposit, Advance Pay rates remain extraordinarily high by mainstream lending standards, though substantially lower than traditional payday lenders.
+However, even at 325.89% APR with direct deposit, Advance Pay rates remain extraordinarily high by mainstream lending standards, though lower in listed context than traditional payday lenders.
 The 14-day single-payment structure creates genuine repayment difficulty for those without aligned income cycles, and the company acknowledges that borrowers often need 8-13 loans annually.
 These rates still exceed the 36% APR threshold commonly considered predatory.
 This is genuinely a payday alternative rather than a mainstream personal loan product.

 Services & Features